IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-a-custom-contacts-service.md

 know which service should be started with which implementation when a client requires the access to a service api.

-To register this configuration, add the service host in your application gradle file:
+To register this configuration, add the service host to your application gradle file:

 ```kotlin
 ivi {